wa0x6e/dashing-resque/README.md

 </li>
 ```

-Each widget is correspond to a job file (in the `/jobs` folder), except the processed and failed jobs counter widgets, that belongs to the same `resque_job.rb`.
+Each widget corresponds to a job file (in the `/jobs` folder), except the processed and failed jobs counter widgets, that belongs to the same `resque_job.rb`.
-To avoid sending unecessary requests to the redis server, include only the jobs you're using in the `/jobs` folder.
+To avoid sending unecessary requests to the redis server, only include the jobs you're using in the `/jobs` folder.

 ## Settings